 Notes: Table analyzes the extent to which the beneficiary had moved across villages at midline (R2) or endline (R3).
 'Urban' is a dummy variable indicating that the village in which the beneficiary resides in that round is classified as semi-urban, peri-urban, or urban (rather than rural).
 'New Village' is a dummy for the village being a different one than the baseline village.
-Standard errors are clustered at the household level, =10%, =5%, and =1% significance.
+Standard errors are (in soft brackets) are clustered at the household level to reflect the design effect, and p-values corrected for False Discovery Rates across all the outcomes in the table are presented in hard brackets.
+Stars on coefficient estimates are derived from the FDR-corrected p-values, =10%, =5%, and =1% significance.